SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-12-Blue-Green-Deployment-of-Comments-and-Ratings/README.md

     ![Step Image](images/ex-11-2-10-active-apps.png)

-    The `bg-deploy resume` command has deleted the older version of
+    The `bg-deploy resume` command has deleted the older version of applications.

 1. Click on `ratings_frontend_green`.